Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 4. They Lived There Before You Moved In

-If you just moved into a new home, the cats you’re seeing may be holdovers from the previous owner.
+If you just moved into a new home, it’s possible that the cats you’re seeing are holdovers from the previous owner.

 These cats may have been used to having free access to your property and may not have adjusted to the new ownership.